Eye Health and Vision Care

 The provision of on-site, comprehensive eye and vision care speaks directly to the mission of health centers to provide primary, preventive health care services.
 As such ACU provides small grants to health centers to support the costs of vision equipment and supplies.
 Since 2018, ACU has assisted eight health centers in establishing permanent eye health and vision care programs.
-Learn about and apply for our latest grants by May 31.

 Technical Assistance to Health Centers